WhatsApp + JavaScript/TypeScript

 Self-hosted solution

-No strings to suspicious SaaS WhatsApp API solutions.
+No strings attached to suspicious SaaS WhatsApp API solutions.
 Install it on your own server!

 API